An elegant plate from the 20th century

 Many styles characterize antique furniture, but we can highlight a few of the most important.
 Eclectic furniture refers to the 19th century, during which the prevailing Biedermeier style was popular.
 Its variants in the early years of this century include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Original Empire-style furniture dates from the period between the late 18th and early 19th centuries.
-Everything stems from Napoleon's reign.
-It introduced significant similarities and references to Roman and Greek ornamentation.
+Everything originated from Napoleon’s reign.
+It imposed a significant resemblance and references to Roman and Greek ornamentation.

-Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are antique products in Rococo style and Louis XV style.
-Next is Baroque, whose name derives from the Portuguese word 'barocco' – meaning an irregularly developed pearl.
-These were highly decorative pieces designed to exude splendor and play a significant role in luxury.
-Unique materials were selectively used to further emphasize the grandeur of these items.
+Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
+Interesting and noteworthy are all antique products in Rococo style and Louis XV.
+Next is Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+These were highly representative pieces designed to literally shine with splendor and play a significant role in luxury.
+Unique materials, used selectively, were employed to further emphasize the grandeur of these items.

 Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance furniture was quite heavy and robust.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and bulky.
 It featured brown stains, cornices, sturdy bases, and reliefs.
-These products were quite distinctive but also opened new possibilities, such as in the construction of cabinets or broadly speaking, chest furniture.
-Additionally, mythology and ancient times inspired these designs, with supports and legs often taking animal forms.
+These products were quite distinctive but also opened new possibilities, such as the construction of cabinets or broadly understood chest furniture.
+During this period, there was also an interest in mythology and ancient times, so supports and legs often took animal forms.

-Lion paws, eagle heads – these are common motifs in Renaissance style.
-Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French creators.
-This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It is important to remember that each country perceived furniture production differently, so each style had its own unique character in each nation.
+Lion paws, eagle heads—these are common features in Renaissance style.
+Currently, many global brands reproduce furniture inspired by Italian and French artisans, demonstrating admiration and respect for the history of the most beautiful Renaissance antiques.
+It’s important to remember that each country perceived furniture production differently, so each style had its unique character depending on the nation.
 This is especially important when searching for a luxurious antique that suits your interior.

 The most important aspect of stylish antique furniture is originality.
-Ultimately, this is crucial from the customer’s perspective, as many counterfeit products circulate on the market.
+This is ultimately crucial from the customer’s perspective because many counterfeits circulate on the market.
 Luxury Products provides a certificate confirming the product’s compliance with the actual description and photos.
 We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details